outofcoffee/imposter/README.md

             outofcoffee/imposter-rest \
             --listenPort 8080

-Plain Java example:
+Standalone Java example:

     java -jar distro/build/libs/imposter.jar \
             --plugin com.gatehill.imposter.plugin.rest.RestPluginImpl \
             --configDir ./plugin/rest/src/test/resources/config \
             --listenPort 8080

 This starts a mock server using the simple REST plugin.
-Responses are served in line with the configuration files inside the `config` folder.
+Responses are served based on the configuration files inside the `config` folder.
 With the example above, you can hit the URL [http://localhost:8080/example](http://localhost:8080/example) to see the mock response.